How to Get Rid of Locusts

 #2 – Garlic Tea

 Garlic is a powerful repellent and can even kill some critters on contact.
 There are many ways to prepare garlic sprays, but one of the easiest and most potent ways is garlic tea.
-Simply run two cloves through a blender and mix with 10 cups of water.
+Simply run two cloves of garlic through a blender and mix with 10 cups of water.
 Bring the mixture to a boil, then let it steep overnight.

 You can mix one part garlic tea per three parts water in a spray bottle (the rest can refrigerate for a week or two) and spray it on any plants or surfaces where the little intruder has been spotted.